 I’m sworn to secrecy about the conversations that followed.
 We were there until I know not when.
 All I can say is we spilled our souls to each other that night, drained Max of all his Lagavulin, singing all the Greek chants (while ignoring all the Latin ones) and cheering each other’s glass with “Opa!”
-I once toasted him with “На здоровье” (Na-zdorovie) which brought him to his feet in tears shouting “Bulgakov!”
+At one point I toasted him with “На здоровье” (Na-zdorovie, “Cheers!”) which brought him to his feet in tears shouting “Bulgakov!”

 We continue to meet at Theosis or Bust annually on cold, rainy nights.
 I can’t say when.